 Application of therapeutic recreation specific program design and leisure education programs.
 Program and client evaluation are examined.
 The budget process and fundraising strategies are explored and utilized.
+Not eligible for Prior Learning Assessment.
 Not available for supplemental.
+Instruction (3.0)